-- 3. Significant Accounting Policies (continued) - 3.
-Significant Accounting Policies (continued) - (q) New, revised and amended standards and interpretations not yet effective
+(m) New, revised and amended standards and interpretations not yet effective

 At the date of authorisation of these financial statements, certain new and amended standards and interpretations have been issued which were not effective for the current year and which the Company has not early-adopted.
-The Company has assessed them with respect to its operations and has determined that the following are relevant:
+The Company has assessed them with respect to its operations and has determined that the following is relevant:

-• Amendments to IAS 1 Presentation of Financial Statements, will apply retrospectively for annual reporting periods beginning on or after 1 January 2024.
-The amendments promote consistency in application and clarify the requirements on determining if a liability is current or non-current.
+• Classification of liabilities as current and non-current: Amendments to IAS 1 Presentation of Financial Statements, will apply retrospectively for annual reporting periods beginning on or after January 1, 2024.
+The amendments promote consistency in application and clarify the requirements on determining if a liability is current or noncurrent.